daleonov/HART/docs/Testing Your DSP In Hart.md

 Now pause and try to apply it as Gain for a SineWave.
 Note: if you're doing slow gain ramps and want a specific curve, you might want to use GainLinear effect instead of GainDB.
 Applying a linear curve to a value in decibels is awkward, so you won't get a proper linear curve with GainDb.
 But if you don't care about it, you can just use either of those.

 Now, if you want to feed the envelopes into your own processor, you probably need to know how to support them properly.
 First, the host of this DSP will figure out the value rendering part, you won't have to worry about it.
 In each `process()` callback you'll get a container with envelope curves together with your audio buffers.
 It's a hash map - key is your parameter's id, and value is a container with pre-rendered values for this parameter, same length as audio buffers.
-Did I mention it's a sample accurate autometion?
+Did I mention it's a sample accurate automation?
 It's a sample accurate automation!
 So you can fetch it an use it like so:

 ```cpp
 void process (const AudioBuffer<SampleType>& input, AudioBuffer<SampleType>& output, const EnvelopeBuffers& envelopeBuffers) override